rsync command in Linux- www.techiev.com rsync : Rsync, which stands for " remote sync ", is a remote and local fi...

 Rsync to sync with a remote system:

-Pushes the directory or folder or file from local machine to the remote machine
+Pushes the directory or folder or file from the local machine to the remote machine

 sync a remote directory to the local system.